xStarbound/xStarbound/README.md

 - Anything that the game converts to a Perfectly Generic Item now has its parameters saved in the item and will be restored once any missing mods are reinstalled (@WasabiRaptor and @fezzedone).
 Requires xServer (or xClient on the host) for server-side items (such as those in containers on worlds, even shipworlds!) and xClient for single-player and client-side items (those in the player's inventory).
 - Supports scriptable asset preprocessing.
 By @novaenia; fixed and greatly enhanced by @fezzedone.
 - Modded techs and status effects no longer cause crashes to the menu when the offending mod is removed (@WasabiRaptor and @novaenia).
 - Scriptable shader and lighting parameters are supported (@fezzedone).
+Not compatible with OpenStarbound shaders.
 - You can now make `.patch` files that are just merged in, early-beta-style (@novaenia).
 That's why the patch files in `assets/xSBassets` are unusually simple.
 All of OpenStarbound's JSON patch extensions (by @JamesTheMaker) are also supported.
 - Almost all Lua callbacks from the original xSB (by @fezzedone), `input` callbacks (by @novaenia), plus some extra `player`, `chat`, `interface` and `clipboard` callbacks for compatibility with OpenStarbound mods and some StarExtensions mods (@fezzedone).
 - Various crash fixes (@fezzedone and @novaenia).